sunyiwei24601/WebDb_Linux/README.md

 * jieba==0.39
 * tensorflow==1.8.0

-​     Of course the codes can run on  Linux/Unix System which satisfies the requirements above, But if you just want to have a glance at the project, I really recommend you to visit http://120.79.71.189:5000/records/ in case there are some techinical reasons which bring about bugs.
+​     Of course you can use `python run.py` to run the codes on a  Linux/Unix System which satisfies the requirements above, But if you just want to have a glance at the project, I really recommend you to visit http://120.79.71.189:5000/records/ in case there are some techinical reasons which bring about bugs.

-**Since the Server is in China, loading page may cost a lot of time than expected.
+**Since the Server is located in China, loading page may cost a lot of time than expected.
 I beg your forgiveness and patience.**

 ## EMR Processing System